DhiWise/dhiwise-document/docs/flutter/build-or-preview-app.md

 As you click on it, it will start to build your design code, within few minutes it will show you a page where you can check or preview your app design, as shown below;

 :::info
-Select the device on which you want to preview your design easily, and check how it fits in.
+Switch between different devices’ resolutions easily, and check how it fits in.
 :::

-On the preview page, you can click on `View all screen list` to switch between different screens and check each screen’s UI easily.
+On the Preview page, you can switch between different screens and preview them live here and check each screen’s UI easily.

+### Shareable Preview

+Easily share the generated preview with your teams for your app in DhiWise, by simply copying the generated link from here in the top right corner.

 ![Example banner](./images/flutter-perview.gif)